-The Flash Memory Summit program is designed to provide attendees with practical information on the current state of flash memory and its applications.
+The Flash Memory Summit program provides attendees with practical information on the current state of solid state memory and its applications.

-Summit themes will include: Solid State Drives (SSDs), Flash Memory Based Architectures, Enterprise Storage, Controllers, Enterprise Applications, PCIe SSDs, standards, testing, and general applications.
+Summit themes include: Solid State Drives (SSDs), Flash Memory Based Architectures, Enterprise Storage, Controllers, Enterprise Applications, PCIe/NVMe SSDs, new non-volatile memory technologies, persistent memory, standards, testing, and applications.

-NAND flash is the fastest-growing product in the history of the semiconductor market, reaching annual revenues of more than $10 billion within 10 years of its introduction.
-NOR flash is found in nearly every imaginable electronic device from cell phones and set top boxes to PCs and automobiles.
-Current market sizes are:
+NAND flash is the fastest-growing product in the history of the semiconductor market, reaching annual revenues of more than $10 billion within 10 years of its introduction (according to industry analyst Jim Handy of Objective Analysis).
+Current market size estimates (2016) are: